 Skip to contents

-fit_auxiliary_residents_glmm() assembles a long table of resident (site, species) cells with standardized predictors \(r^{(z)}_{js}\), \(C^{(z)}_{js}\), \(S^{(z)}_{js}\) and 2D trait scores (tr1, tr2), then fits a Gaussian GLMM to estimate how slopes on abiotic suitability, niche crowding, and site saturation vary across the trait plane.
-You can optionally include site-level random slopes for r_z and C_z.
-(Do not include (0 + S_z || site), as S_z is site-only and has no within-site variation across residents.)
+fit_auxiliary_residents_glmm() assembles a long table of resident site by species cells with standardized predictors \(r^{(z)}_{js}\), \(C^{(z)}_{js}\), and \(S^{(z)}_{js}\), together with two-dimensional trait scores (tr1, tr2).
+It then fits a Gaussian generalized linear mixed model to estimate how slopes on abiotic suitability, niche crowding, and site saturation vary across the trait plane.

 Usage